ZackMattor/aurora_icosahedron/docs/README.md

 # documentation

+## Definitions

+[**Convex regular icosahedron**](https://en.wikipedia.org/wiki/Icosahedron) - A geometric term for a polyhedron with 20 similar sides.
+Each surface is a perfect equalateral triangle.
+A common accurance of an Regular Icosahedron is a 20 sided die.
+A non-regular Icosahedron can take many shaped - but for all purposes in this document Icosahedron is refering to a Convex regular icosahedron.

+**Aurora** - Pet project of Zack Mattor - basically a framework for playing with colored lighting and lighting controllers.

+**Aurora Icosahedron** - A lamp that is an Icosahedron with each surface being an individually addressable RGB LED.

 ## The Projection
 I realized if i wanted to do animations across the Icosahedron Light I would need some kind of map to find my way around the object.
 I derived the following projection as my map.
 It took some iterations and imagination but I really like conceptualizing the shape in this manner.
 I found some other projections online but I didn't think they fit my requirements to navigate around the shape.